linusdm/live_tcp/README.md

 ## Apps

 This umbrella project contains two apps:
-- `:live_tcp_monitor`: a simple Phoenix application that starts and consumes the monitors.
+- `:live_tcp_monitor` a simple Phoenix application that starts and consumes the monitors.
-- `:live_tcp_server`: a simple TCP server to emulate a back-end.
+- `:live_tcp_server` a simple TCP server to emulate a back-end.
 It also exposes an API through iex to change values.

 Both applications are started when you run `iex -S phx.server` from the root folder.

 ## TODO

-[x] Start a very simple embedded TCP server and add an interface to change values (from iex) [x] Dynamically start monitors
+- [x] Start a very simple embedded TCP server and add an interface to change values (from iex)
-[x] Observe changes in a LiveView
+- [x] Dynamically start monitors
-[ ] Persist monitor specifications to survive a system restart,
+- [x] Observe changes in a LiveView
-    and make sure all registered monitors are restarted at startup.
+- [ ] Persist monitor specifications to survive a system restart, and make sure all registered monitors are restarted at startup.

 ## Development

-You can use [asdf](https://github.com/asdf-vm/asdf) and the provided `.tools-versions` to get the correct erlang and elixir environment.
+You can use [asdf](https://github.com/asdf-vm/asdf) and the provided `.tool-versions` to get the correct erlang and elixir environment.

 Start up a postgres database with docker by running `docker-compose up -d` in the root folder.